PUBLIC EVENT

 As women continue to be underrepresented in engineering - with 2024 figures showing just 15.7% of engineers in the UK are women - this event aims to celebrate and raise the visibility of international women engineers who are making a difference.
 You’ll hear first-hand how the Global Talent Visa has supported talented women from across the globe to contribute to UK innovation, research and entrepreneurship.
 Whether you're a current engineer, a researcher, a policymaker or considering applying for a Global Talent Visa yourself, this event will offer inspiration and celebration.

-- Amanda You, Director, Business Development, Crescendo Biologics Limited
+- Amanda You, Director, Crescendo Biologics Limited, and Independent Biotech BD Consultant

 - Mona Faraji Niri, Associate Professor, University of Warwick